Skip to the content Skip to search

 October 17th - November 27th, 2024

-This exhibition brings together the work 11 of Dawson’s most recognized Visual Arts Alumni with that of their former teacher–artist, writer, curator, and instructor Giuseppe (Joe) di Leo.
+This exhibition brings together the work of 11 of Dawson’s most recognized Visual Arts Alumni with that of their former teacher—artist, writer, and curator Giuseppe (Joe) Di Leo.

 Celebrating the reciprocal and circular journey between mentor and mentees, the exhibition will focus on the multi-faceted forms of drawing: abbreviated gestures, sketches schematics, faithfully rendered recordings, executed in a range of treatment and approaches on any surface.
 Revealing the multiplicities and meanderings of human existence, these artists present drawing as a means to probe, record, and conger vivid expressions of imagined and complex realities.